craigansell/portfolio/_pages/index.md

 - Full Enhanced DBS
 - Adaptable for all abilities (SEN and Disability) and experiences
 - Full Car, Motorcycle, HGV (C+E), Bus/Coach (D+E), Minibus+Trailer (D1+E) and Driver CPD
+- Society for Education and Training - Professional Member (MSET)

 **Contact for freelance guiding or coaching work in hillwalking, climbing, navigation skills, Paddlesports, DofE training or assessing and driving work**